|Circadin 10 tablets||£27.50|

 Please note: Circadin can make you feel drowsy.
 Don’t drive if you feel that your treatment is impairing your ability to drive.

 Smoking tobacco can impair the effectiveness of melatonin.
-To get the best effect from your treatment, avoid smoking.
+To get the best effect from your treatment, quit smoking.

 How does Circadin work?